RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>23</sup> And besought him greatly, saying, My little daughter lieth at the point of death: [I pray thee], come and lay thy hands on her, that she may be healed; and she shall live.
 <sup>24</sup> And [Jesus] went with him; and much people followed him, and thronged him.
 <sup>25</sup> And a certain woman, which had an issue of blood twelve years,
-<sup>26</sup> And had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse ,
+<sup>26</sup> And had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse,
 <sup>27</sup> When she had heard of Jesus, came in the press behind, and touched his garment.
 <sup>28</sup> For she said, If I may touch but his clothes, I shall be whole.
 <sup>29</sup> And straightway the fountain of her blood was dried up; and she felt in [her] body that she was healed of that plague.